WhyNotHugo/python-barcode/README.rst

 Changelog
 ---------

+:v0.7: Fixed some issues with fontsize and fontalignment.

 :v0.6: Changed save and write methods to take the options as a dict
          not as keyword arguments (fix this in your code).
 Added option